Table of Contents

 Capital Gains Yield Formula Explanation

 Investors should consider both the CGY and the total returns from their investment.
 In some cases, the dividends may form a large part of investors’ returns, and CGY does not include the dividend.
-The share prices for a company may either increase or decrease over a period of time or remain the same.
-So the CGY may be negative for a company, resulting in a capital loss for the investor.
+The share prices for a company may either increase or decrease over some time or remain the same.
+So, the CGY may harm a company, resulting in a capital loss for the investor.
 However, despite having a negative CGY, the investor may profit if the dividend yield for the business is substantial.

 Capital Gains Yield Analysis

-Investors can use the CGY to get information about the share price fluctuation and decide if they wish to invest in the share.
+Investors can use the CGY to learn about share price fluctuations and decide whether to invest in a particular share.